This post may contain affiliate links. Please read my disclosure for more information.

 Plus, if you have an interest rate on your card, then you will end up paying more for the item than the store is charging!

-Instead, set aside envelopes filled with cash before you go shopping to stay within your budget.
+Instead of using credit cards, set aside envelopes filled with cash before you go shopping to stay within your budget.
 Every time you have a few extra dollars left over, you can put them in a new envelope and build a “treat” fund (for sexy boots!)

 Pass up those special offers